antoniandre/simple-syntax-highlighter/README.md

 # Simple Syntax Highlighter

-A non editable simple Syntax highlighter for Vue JS.
+A basic syntax highlighter for Vue.js, supports multiple coding languages, read only.
+What I use in all my libs documentations. ;)

 ## Installation